 I fought the eastbound winds for several miles and then, when I had had enough, veered north onto an impromptu detour of my planned route.
 I now see why cyclists refer to headwinds as an invisible mountain.
 They're not kidding.
 Even though the going was over level grades my average speed dropped to a mere six miles an hour - barely a jogging pace.
 Crosswinds on the other hand while not fun are at least tolerable.
 So I managed for a few hours going straight north on a road that had no services of any kind.
 I was elated to finally hit a town that had a gas station where I could eat something, anything, because I left this morning on a cup of orange juice and a donut from the motel lobby.
-The gas station, ah cruelty, was closed for easter.
+The gas station, ah cruelty, was closed for Easter.
 I stopped to ask a lady working her garden where I could find something to eat and she told me I had to go west six miles to a little town called Bronson.
-There, she said, was another gas station (whether also closed for easter, however, she did not say).
+There, she said, was another gas station (whether also closed, however, she did not say).
 Really, I wanted to cry.
 I wanted to offer her $5 for a sandwich but didn't work up the courage.
 Plus if she didn't get my hint chances are if I asked her such an insolent question she might've reached for that handy can of Biker-B-Gone I was sure she kept by the side of her door just for this type of scenario.

 So I started riding west towards Bronson and encountered a long hill (yes, Kansas has them).
 Along with the brutalizing effect of headwinds half as strong as a hurricane, going uphill was simply too much.
 I stopped to catch my breath halfway up and briefly closed my eyes while slumped forward on the bike.
 Suddenly, I started seeing a curious light pattern projected onto my inner eyelids that I thought was kind of amusing.
 It was a lightshow that resembled my eye's own iris and in the middle there was a bright cloudlike patch that kept getting bigger and bigger.
 It really was kind of entertaining in a hypnotic sense but after a few seconds I realized that I was going to pass out.
 That light effect must have been high or low blood pressure and I felt feeble.
 I collected myself and got off the bike for a break.
 For the first time on the trip I was truly starving.
 Lady Luck finally did me a solid and reminded me I had half a bag of Cheetos in a side pocket on the trailer.
 I munched these along with some hot Gatorade (I hate Gatorade now.
 The 'Lime Rain' stuff tastes exactly like bathroom cleaning supplies smell.
 Yuck).
 Anyway, hardly a feast but I recovered enough to begin riding again.
 At 6mph it took me a full hour to get to Bronson but I was very happy to arrive in one piece.